billvaglienti/ProtoGen/README.md

 - `comment` : gives a one line doxygen comment that follows the enumeration element.

-- `ignorePrefix` : is used to specify that this particular enumeartion element will *not* be assigned a prefix (if a prefix is specifed for this enumeration).
+- `ignorePrefix` : is used to specify that this particular enumeration element will *not* be assigned a prefix (if a prefix is specifed for this enumeration).

 - `hidden` : is used to specify that this particular enumeration element will *not* appear in the generated documentation markdown.